UniPiTechnology/evok/docs/configs/aliases.md

     print(ret.json())
 ```

-### Curl:
+#### Curl:
 ```bash
 curl --request POST --url 'http://127.0.0.1/rest/run/alias/' --data 'save=1'
 ```

-### Output:
+#### Output:
 ```
 {'success': True, 'result': {'dev': 'run', 'circuit': 'alias', 'save': False, 'aliases': {'my_relay': 'relay_1_01'}}}
 ```

-# Setting aliases manually
+## Setting aliases manually

 You can set aliases manually in the alias config file.
 This option is especially suitable for transferring an alias from another device.

-The configuration file is located in '/var/lib/evok/aliases.yaml'.
-First require parameter is 'version'.
-This version affects the configuration file structure.
-Second parameter is list of aliases names 'aliases'.
-Each element in this list must contain 'circuit' and 'devtype' specifying the aliased device.
+The configuration file is located in `/var/lib/evok/aliases.yaml`.
+First required parameter is `version`, it affects the configuration file structure.
+Second parameter is list of aliases names `aliases`, each element in this list must contain 'circuit' and 'devtype' specifying the aliased device.
 Both of these parameters are available using the API.

 ### Example:
 ```yaml